BarreiroReSird/WeatherAPI/README.md

-# Weather Forecast API App

-This is a simple Android application that displays the current weather for selected cities in Portugal.
-It's built using modern Android development practices.

-**Note:** This project was developed as an academic work.
-You can find the source code on [GitHub](https://github.com/BarreiroReSird/WeatherAPI).

-## 🚀 Features

-- **Current Weather:** View the current temperature and wind speed.
-- **City Selection:** Choose from a list of Portuguese district capitals.
-- **Data Caching:** Weather data is cached locally using a Room database, allowing for offline access to the last fetched data.
-- **API Integration:** Fetches live weather data from the [Open-Meteo API](https://open-meteo.com/).
-- **Modern UI:** The user interface is built entirely with Jetpack Compose.
-- **Last Updated Timestamp:** Shows when the weather data was last successfully fetched from the API.

-## 🏛️ Application Architecture

-The application follows the MVVM (Model-View-ViewModel) architectural pattern.

--   **UI (View):** Built with Jetpack Compose (`MainActivity.kt`, `WeatherScreen.kt`, `AboutScreen.kt`).
-The UI observes the state exposed by the `WeatherViewModel` and renders the weather information.
--   **ViewModel (`WeatherViewModel.kt`):** Acts as a bridge between the UI and the data layer.
-It holds the application's state, fetches data from the repository, and exposes it to the UI.
--   **Repository/Data Layer:** This layer is responsible for fetching data.
-It consists of:
-    -   **Remote Data Source:** Fetches live weather data from the Open-Meteo API using OkHttp (`WeatherViewModel.kt`).
-    -   **Local Data Source:** Caches weather data in a Room database (`AppDatabase.kt`, `WeatherDao.kt`).

-## 🛠️ Built With

-- **[Kotlin](https://kotlinlang.org/):** The primary programming language.
-- **[Jetpack Compose](https://developer.android.com/jetpack/compose):** For building the native UI.
-- **[MVVM Architecture](https://developer.android.com/jetpack/guide):** For a clean and scalable app structure.
-- **[Kotlin Coroutines & Flow](https://kotlinlang.org/docs/coroutines-guide.html):** For managing background threads and asynchronous data streams.
-- **[Room](https://developer.android.com/jetpack/androidx/releases/room):** For local database storage and caching.
-- **[OkHttp](https://square.github.io/okhttp/):** For making network requests to the weather API.
-- **[Android Jetpack Libraries](https://developer.android.com/jetpack):** Including ViewModel, Navigation, and Lifecycle components.

-## ⚙️ How to Build

-1. Clone this repository.
-2. Open the project in the latest version of Android Studio.
-3. Let Gradle sync the project dependencies.
-4. Build and run the `app` module on an Android emulator or a physical device.

----

 # Aplicação de Previsão do Tempo (API)

 Esta é uma aplicação Android simples que mostra a previsão do tempo atual para cidades selecionadas em Portugal. É construída com práticas modernas de desenvolvimento Android.